projectceladon/celadon-documentation/source/tutorials/test-strategy/test-strategy.rst

 Test Suite
 ----------

-The objective of the System functional test is to ensure 100% validation coverage for the applicable features, and evaluate functionalities of the product from the end-to-end perspective.
+The objective of the System Functional Test is to ensure 100% validation coverage for applicable features where required and evaluate end-to-end functionalities of the product.

 .. list-table::
     :widths: 50 50